SaMajerus/SillyStringz.Soln/README.md

 ## Known Bugs
-* When a user tries to Add a License or a Machine for a given Engineer entry, both changes are saved.
-HOWEVER, the default 'empty-list' message is still displayed on the Engineer's 'Details' View for both.
+* When user tries to add an Engineer for a given License entry, they get an 'Internal Server Error' (ISE) that says "NullReferenceException: Object reference not set to an instance of an object."
+Strangely, this does not happen when they add a Machine for the given License entry.
 <br>